 Protection checking may be disabled as a side effect of the value of the protection information Application Tag and Reference Tag fields regardless of the state of the PRCHK field in the command.
-If the namespace is formatted for Type 1 or Type 2 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information Application Tag has a value of FFFFh.
-If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information application Tag has a value of FFFFh.
-If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information Application Tag has a value of FFFFh and the protection information Reference Tag has a value of FFFFFFFFFh.
+If the namespace is formatted for Type 1 or Type 2 protection, then all protection information checks are disabled regardless of the State of the PRCHK field when the protection information Application Tag has a value of FFFFh.
+If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information Application Tag has a value of FFFFh and the protection information Reference Tag has a value of FFFFFFFh.